Morning, Thursday, 2nd April 2020

 THIS EVENT IS CPD CERTIFIED

-This conference will consider key issues for the future of UK fintech.
+This seminar will consider key issues for the future of UK FinTech.

 Discussion will focus on: